Why choose us for laryngeal cancer care?

 What you need to know about voice box cancer

-- Because the larynx is close to other vital organs, it is important to receive care from a specialized team, such as ours.
-We utilize leading techniques and technologies to deliver precise care while protecting sensitive tissue near the cancer.
+- Because of the larynx’s role in voice and swallow function, it is important to receive care from a specialized team, such as ours.
+We use leading techniques and technologies to deliver precise care while protecting sensitive tissue near the cancer.
 This approach lowers the chances of complications.

 - Voice box cancer care typically involves many doctor visits, diagnostic tests and treatments.
 Our head and neck cancer nurse navigator helps coordinate these services.

 How to talk to your doctor about laryngeal cancer